zacharyr0th/SimpleOS/README.md

 # SimpleOS: A Basic x86-64 Operating System Kernel

-SimpleOS is a minimalistic operating system kernel designed for x86-64 architecture.
+SimpleOS is an operating system kernel designed for x86-64 architecture.
 It was built as a basic exploration of kernel architecture to serve as a foundation for more complex OS development.

 ## Features